-Hans Diehl: it’s really all about food that suffer from food born diseases.
+Hans Diehl: It’s really all about food, that suffer from food borne diseases.

 Caryn Hartglass: i just wanted to talk about one more thing because we only have a few more minutes.
 But there are some communities that are food deserts where they don’t have access to supermarkets with healthy foods.
 And they only have junk food.
 Has CHIP gotten to some of those communities?

 Hans Diehl: It really is a catastrophe, it kills my heart out.
 You are absolutely right you know.
 You can tell people go and purchase healthy food, and they cannot find it because there arena stores out there that have it.
 Because everything there is junk, junk, junk.